Athena-Learning-Assistant/Athena-Learning-Assistant/README.md

    pip install -r requirements.txt
    ```

-4. **Download and Prepare Data**:
-   - Place raw data in the `data/raw/` directory.
-   - Run preprocessing scripts or Jupyter notebooks in the `notebooks/` directory to prepare the data.

-5. **Train Models**:
-   - Use the training scripts or Jupyter notebooks in the `notebooks/` or `src/` directory to train your models.

-6. **Evaluate Models**:
-   - Evaluate the performance of your models using the provided evaluation scripts or notebooks.
+4. **Navigate to the Desired Section**:
+   - Depending on your interest (Main or Research), navigate to the corresponding directory.

+5. **Explore and Contribute**:
+   - You can explore the provided subdirectories for each team member's contributions and follow their respective README files for more specific instructions.

 ## Project Status 🚀

-The machine learning components are in active development, with core features of the chatbot and attendance tracking nearing completion.
-We are continuously refining models and improving overall performance.
+The machine learning components are in active development, with ongoing work in various areas such as NLP model enhancement, object detection for attendance tracking, and more.

 ## Team Members 👥